RedWalters/Documentation/Transform_Databaker.md

 tabs = [x for x in tabs if x.name.startsswith("data")]
 </code></pre>

 We then move on to the main transformation of data.
-We'll an example of the Before state of the data and the code and then break it down.
+We'll an example of the before state of the data and the code and then break it down.

 ![Databaker before](https://github.com/RedWalters/Documentation/blob/master/resources/before.PNG?raw=true)